Smart Contract Account

 A Smart Contract Account, also known as a “contract account,” is one of the two types of accounts on the Ethereum network.
 Unlike an Externally Owned Account (EOA), which is controlled by a human with a private key, a smart contract account is a program that lives on the blockchain.

-It is controlled entirely by its own code, which is executed when a transaction is sent to it.
+A smart account is controlled entirely by code containing functions that execute when interacted with.
 This code defines what the account can do, allowing for complex rules, automated logic, and programmable features that are not possible with a standard EOA.

 Externally Owned Accounts vs. Smart Contract Accounts